tc39/proposal-atomics-wait-async/PROPOSAL.md

 "A _Waiter_ is a pair (_agent_, null | _promise_) where _agent_ is
 the agent signifier of the agent that is waiting.
-Agents that are waiting in `Atomics.wait` will be designated by a waiter where the second element of the pair is null; agents that are waiting in `Atomics.waitAsync` will be designated by a waiter where the second element of the pair is the promise that is to be resolved when the agent is awoken."
+Agents that are waiting in `Atomics.wait` will be designated by a Waiter where the second element of the pair is null; agents that are waiting in `Atomics.waitAsync` will be designated by a Waiter where the second element of the pair is the promise that is to be resolved when the agent is awoken."

-In the current first paragraph, change the word "agent" to "waiter".
+In the current first paragraph, change the word "agent" to "Waiter".

 After the current first paragraph, insert these two paragraphs: